Diarmuid Murphy

 Diarmuid Murphy (born 22 August 1975 in Dingle, County Kerry) is an Irish Gaelic footballer who plays for his local club Dingle and was the goalkeeper at senior level on the Kerry county football team from 2004 until 2009.
-In August 2010 it was announced that Murphy would join the Kerry management as a selector under coach Jack O'Connor.

 Playing career

 Under 21

 Murphy was part of the Kerry Under 21 team in 1994 but lost out to Cork in the Munster championship.

 He was still underage in 1995.
 He played no part in the Munster championship winning campaign, but returned to the team for the All-Ireland semi-final with Donegal that Kerry won.
 Murphy was the team's captain for the All-Ireland final with Mayo.
 The game ended in a 2-12 to 3-09 draw, Kerry won the re-play 3-10 to 1-12 to give Murphy an All-Ireland title as captain.

 In his final year at the Under 21 grade Murphy picked up a Munster title after a win over Clare in the final.
 Kerry later qualified for another All-Ireland final with Cavan and another win gave Murphy a second All-Ireland medal.